-Why should I rent a camperVan instead of an RV?
+Why should I rent a CamperVan instead of a RV?

 The joy of #vanlife is being able to travel and sleep comfortably, without taking on the cost or responsibility of managing an RV.
 Compared with RVs, vans get better gas mileage, are easier to drive, and fit into most campsites, so they have access to places where RVs just can’t go.
 Our vans come with two seatbelts, a full-size bed, AC, and hold enough fresh water (28 gallons) for two people to live off the grid for about 10 days.
 You can take off without worrying about packing too much gear, as we provide two camping chairs and a camping rug, two drive-up leveling ramps, window coverings, a basic kitchen kit, sheets, and two pillows.
 See our fleet here.